MARS-Group-HAW/model-soh/README.md

 Although there are different modal choices, some of these share the same environment, for instance bikes might also use the streets like cars.
 We therefore have the `SpatialModalityType` discriminator that describes which lanes can be used by which transportation devices.

-For movement we need a [graph](https://www.mars-group.org/docs/tutorial/development/layers#vector-layer) because all transportation devices require it.
+For movement, we need a [graph](https://www.mars-group.org/docs/tutorial/development/layers#vector-layer) because all transportation devices require it.
 The graph is stored in the [`SpatialGraphEnvironment`](https://www.mars-group.org/docs/tutorial/development/environments/spatialgraphenv) (`SGE`) that provides route searching capabilities and supervises movement concerning validity constraints like collision detection.

 ![railroad_graph](https://www.mars-group.org/assets/images/s-bahn-hh-9959647534f628d49aeb340d9a24d227.png)